Gary Sinise: Career

+Sinise earned the Regional Theatre Tony Award alongside the Steppenwolf Theatre Company in 1985.
+He has received a total of four Tony Award nominations, including nominations for his performances in The Grapes of Wrath (1988) and One Flew Over the Cuckoo's Nest (2001).

+In 1992, Sinise starred in the film adaptation of John Steinbeck's classic novel Of Mice and Men, which he also directed and produced.
+Sinise played George Milton alongside John Malkovich, who played Lennie.
+Subsequent roles include Lieutenant Dan Taylor in Forrest Gump (1994), for which Sinise was nominated for the Academy Award for Best Supporting Actor.
+He has also appeared in the Stephen King miniseries The Stand (1994), Ron Howard's Apollo 13 (1995), Ransom (1996), Snake Eyes (1998), Frank Darabont's The Green Mile (1999), Reindeer Games (2000), Mission to Mars (2000), and Impostor (2002).

+Sinise has collaborated with fellow actor Tom Hanks three times, in Forrest Gump, Apollo 13, and The Green Mile.
+He narrated the audiobooks for John Steinbeck's Travels with Charley.

+Sinise also portrayed real-life characters in several television films.
+He portrayed Harry S. Truman in Truman (1995), a portrayal that won him a Golden Globe Award; and he played George Wallace in George Wallace (1997), for which he received a Primetime Emmy Award.
+Sinise reprised his role as Wallace in the television film Path to War (2002), about the Johnson administration's entry into the Vietnam War.

+In late 2002, Sinise began appearing in Cadillac commercials, starting with the 2002–2003 Season's Best commercial.
+He was with the Break Through campaign from 2002 to 2006.

-In 2004, he began his first regular television series, in the crime drama CSI: New York, in which he plays Detective Mac Taylor.
+In 2004, Sinise began his first regular television series, in the crime drama CSI: NY, in which he plays Detective Mac Taylor.
 He was credited as a producer from season two onwards and wrote the storyline of an episode.
 Several episodes have allowed Sinise to demonstrate his musical prowess, including a season-two episode where Mac Taylor plays the bass guitar in a jazz club with musicians Kimo and Carol Williams and Danny Gottlieb, members of the Lt.
 Dan Band, which Sinise and Kimo Williams co-founded in 2003.
 The band is named for Sinise's character in Forrest Gump.
+The series ended in 2013.

-Apart from his television and movie work, Sinise used to be the host in the video for the Epcot ride Mission: SPACE, at Walt Disney World, Orlando, Florida, and a model for Baume & Mercier watches.
-He co-founded Operation Iraqi Children.
-Sinise said, "Iraq is in the news every day, and most of it is bad.
-But there are some positive stories.
-And how our soldiers are rebuilding schools and helping kids is one of them."
+Apart from his television and film work, Sinise has served as the host in the video for the Epcot ride Mission: SPACE at Walt Disney World, Orlando, Florida, and as a model for Baume & Mercier watches.

 Sinise was the narrator for the Discovery Channel's miniseries When We Left Earth in 2008.
-He was awarded the Presidential Citizen Medal by George W. Bush for work he did supporting the U.S. military and humanitarian work supporting Iraqi children.
-He narrated Army and Army Reserve Army Strong recruitment ads in late 2008.
-He is also the national spokesperson for the American Veterans Disabled for Life Memorial.

 Sinise is the executive producer—along with David Scantling—of the Iraq War documentary Brothers at War.
 The film features an American military family and the experiences of three brothers: Jake Rademacher, Isaac Rademacher, and Joseph Rademacher.